Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Experiments

 \subsection{Implementation Details}

-In the experiments, the number of basic units in the unrolled iterative framework of the proposed UnrollINR was set to 1.
 The multi-resolution hash encoding and MLP within the INR-based regularization term were implemented using the tiny CUDA neural networks~\cite{tiny-cuda-nn} library.
+The MLP contained two hidden layers with 64 neurons each.
 The data consistency term was solved using the CG method, with the number of internal iterations for this module set to 20.
 For all datasets used in the experiments, coil sensitivity maps were estimated from the central region of the fully sampled $k$-space using ESPIRiT with default parameters~\cite{uecker2014espirit}.

 Regarding the selection of hyperparameters, the proposed UnrollINR involves two hyperparameters: the regularization parameter $\lambda$ in the unrolled framework and the penalty parameter $\lambda_{s}$ in the loss function.
 These two hyperparameters were set as learnable parameters.
 They were initialized with specific values at the beginning of the experiment and were automatically updated during the training process.
 The selection of these initial values will be analyzed in subsequent experiments.
 For the retrospective experiments, the initial values were set as $\lambda = 0.01$ and $\lambda_{s} = 0.5$.
 For the prospective experiments, the initial values were set as $\lambda = 0.05$ and $\lambda_{s} = 2.0$.